-“When the cold scissors touch my scalp and my hair slowly falls down, I can’t help it, my tears fall down, mixed with my black curls.” * Anna, she remembers her ordeal upon arriving at Auschwitz, being stripped naked and having her hair cut off.
+“When the cold scissors touch my scalp and my hair slowly falls down, I can’t help it; my tears fall down, mixed with my black curls.” * Anna remembers her ordeal upon arriving at Auschwitz, being stripped naked and having her hair cut off.
 I think I saw a clump of black curls in the piles of hair tangled, all wiry like wool.

 I slowly walk past another glass display.
-43,000 pairs of shoes found in the camp on the day of liberation.
+43,000 pairs of shoes were found in the camp on the day of liberation.
 Piles and piles of shoes.
 Who was the woman who wore the red sandals?
 When she entered the camp and walked under the metal sign marked “Work Will Set You Free”, did she know she’d be gassed to death immediately … like Sarah Wiese and her daughter Tziporal?
-Or maybe that woman with the red sandals wasn’t gassed, maybe she was one of the young married women processed to Block 10 so Dr Carl Clauberg could inject her for sterilization testing?
+Or maybe that woman with the red sandals wasn’t gassed; maybe she was one of the young married women processed to Block 10, so Dr Carl Clauberg could inject her for sterilization testing.

 My eyes zoomed in on a tiny brown boot sitting all alone in a corner.
-Who was the red-cheeked toddler clinging to his mother in the cold, screaming as daddy was directed to the right.
-His daddy, loaded into a train, prisoner, a slave, tattooed with a number, only to die of exhaustion two months later.
+Who was the red-cheeked toddler clinging to his mother in the cold, screaming as daddy was directed to the right?
+His daddy, loaded onto a train, a prisoner, a slave, tattooed with a number, only to die of exhaustion two months later.
 The child would never see his daddy again.

-I stare into piles of tangled spectacles, a symbolic sea of living, breathing, loving people with mothers and fathers and children and feelings.
+I stare into piles of tangled spectacles, a symbolic sea of living, breathing, loving people with mothers, fathers, children, and feelings.
 Who wore those mangled glasses before they were mangled?
-Freddie the Polish Dentist or Rudolf the businessman from Czechoslovakia or Benjamin the Jewish poet or Etty the writer?
-All dead, we’ll never know!
+Freddie, the Polish Dentist or Rudolf, the businessman from Czechoslovakia, or Benjamin, the Jewish poet, or Etty, the writer?
+All dead.
+We’ll never know!

 I saw so many faces hanging in the Extermination block.
 Men, women, young and old.
-I stare into the sweet eyes of the twins, Maria Krajewska and Czeslawa KrajewskaI.
+I stare into the sweet eyes of the twins, Maria and Czeslawa Krajewska.
 I’m sickened at the thought of the torture they must have endured.
 And how brutal their parting must have been.
 I keep walking down the dark corridor.
 Faces, faces, faces.
 Striped pyjama uniforms.
-Their name taken and replaced with a number that became their name.
+Their names taken and replaced with a number that became their name.

 At least 1.1 million people died a cruel death at Auschwitz-Birkenau.
 People just like you and me.
-People who another group of people decided weren’t worthy of freedom, weren’t worthy to be treated with basic human dignity or even worthy of life itself.
+People who another group of people decided weren’t worthy of freedom, weren’t worthy of being treated with basic human dignity or even worthy of life itself.

-The Nazi’s stole their freedom, their dignity and their life; reduced these beautiful, living people into nothing.
-Dehumanizing them into a burning rubbish heap.
+The Nazis stole their freedom, their dignity and their life; they reduced these beautiful, living people to nothing.
+Dehumanizing them to a burning rubbish heap.
 Bodies beaten, kicked, injected, experimented on, shot, sent to gas chambers.
-Killed and bulldozed up like garbage.
+Killed and bulldozed like garbage.
 Dehumanized, thrown about, piled up just like the plastic in the sea we are all trying to clean up.

 Though difficult to witness the atrocities of Auschwitz-Birkenau, the experience of visiting this historic place has reminded me of two powerful lessons …